Snaacky/thewiki/docs/sourcing/streaming.md

 # Streaming Sites

 !!!warning
-**Majority of unofficial streaming sites will contain unwanted or annoying pop-ups and ads that may interfere with your experience.** *We suggest you use a reliable content blocker such as [uBlock Origin](https://ublockorigin.com).*
+Majority of unofficial streaming sites will contain unwanted or annoying pop-ups and ads that may interfere with your experience. *We suggest you use a reliable content blocker such as [uBlock Origin](https://ublockorigin.com).*
 !!!

 ## Popular Sites

-!!!
-See [The Index](https://theindex.moe) for a more comprehensive list of unofficial anime streaming sites.
-!!!

-!!!secondary
-*Looking for official streaming sites?* See [r/anime's list of legal streams](https://www.reddit.com/r/anime/wiki/legal_streams).
-!!!

 - [9anime](https://9anime.to) - Self-hosted site with one of the largest and oldest anime libraries. *Releases are often updated to include fansubs and BD releases for older content.*
 - [Gogoanime](https://gogoanime.lu) - Self-hosted site with a vast library. *Majority of scraper sites will source from here.*
 - [Zoro](https://zoro.to) - Self-hosted site with quality similar to 9anime while maintaining an extensive library. *One of the only streaming sites with soft subtitles.*

+See [The Index](https://theindex.moe) for a more comprehensive list of unofficial anime streaming sites.

+*Looking for official streaming sites?* See [r/anime's list of legal streams](https://www.reddit.com/r/anime/wiki/legal_streams).

 ## Picking a Site